cpske/ISP/assignment/movierental/movierental-part2.md

 5.1 Decide where `price_code_for_movie` should be implemented.
 It can be a class method or top-level function in an existing module.
 The choices are:
    - Movie class or movie module
    - Rental class or rental module
-   - PriceCode class/enum or the pricing module
+   - PriceStrategy class or `pricing` module

-5.2 **Document** the reason(s) for your choice in README.md.
+**5.2** Document the reason(s) for your choice in README.md.
-    In README.md, add a section named `## Price Code Method Design` and describe where you implement this method and reasons for your choice.
+    Write your answer in README.md, in a section named `Rationale`.
+    Describe where you implement this method and **the reasons** for your choice.
 Include one or more of these design principles to justify your design and how it applies:

   - *Low Coupling*: choose a class/module that adds the least amount of coupling when you implement the method
   - *High Cohesion*: choose a class that that closely uses the price codes